stoeps13/connections-doc/source/admin/install/cp_config_om_migrate_profiles.md

         resetflag can be true or false.
 If set to true, the tool will run the full migration for those users regardless if they were migrated before.
 Otherwise, it will only migrate those users who haven't been finished.

+        !!! note
-        **Note:** After adding the user group, run `npm run start migrateUser` to start migration.
+    After adding the user group, run `npm run start migrateUser` to start migration.
 Users in the canary group will be migrated first.

     Specify user credentials in the command line
     :   By default, the migration tool reads the user password from the configuration file.
 It also supports specifying the user name and password in the command line and it will ignore the password in the configuration file.